About the course

 Although not compulsory, we recommend candidates complete recent school based experience in a UK secondary school.

-Offers are conditional pending a Disclosure and Baring Service Check
+Offers are conditional pending a DB Check.

 We are looking for high quality graduates who want to be part of a school team from day one.